 We have developed new methods for analyzing protein binding interactions in living cells using a combination of mathematical modeling and fluorescence-based methods.
 We continue to refine these methods and apply them for developing a quantitative understanding of intracellular processes.

-Committed Master’s and undergraduate students who can contribute >10 hours per week for at least 2 consecutive semesters (Fall&Spring), please email Qiao Zhang (firstname.lastname@example.org) with 1-page reviews of at least 2 journal articles (research papers, no reviews) in the field (articles may be from our lab, or other labs).
+Committed Master’s and Undergraduate students who can contribute >10 hours per week for at least 2 consecutive semesters (Fall&Spring), please email Andrew Tamashunas (firstname.lastname@example.org) with 1-page review of at least 2 Journal articles (research papers, not the review papers) in the field (articles may be from our lab, or other labs).